 3. Size and Capacity

-It’s also important to consider the number of servings that you’re planning to prepare.
+It’s also important to consider the number of servings that you’re planning to prepare in your dutch oven in Singapore.
 In this way, you can be certain that there’ll be enough food for everyone and you can also avoid food waste.

 Moreover, you must always check the width and the height of the pot to know if it will fit into the oven rack.
 In any case, here are the standard sizes and how many servings you can expect from them with most dishes.